Olivier Denagiscarde

 Work in Progress

-The Determinants and Consequences of Building Conversions to Housing
+The Economics of Building Conversions to Housing

-Decarbonising Corporate Real Estate
+Decarbonizing Corporate Real Estate